Fennec-Framework/fennec/README.md

 # supported features by fennec:

 1. Multi-threaded http request.
+2. Sharing Data between Isolates if using multiples Isolates.
-2. WebSocket request.
+3. WebSocket request.
-3. Handling requests with a simple and solid Router logic.
+4. Handling requests with a simple and solid Router logic.
-4. Handling dynamic path routes.
+5. Handling dynamic path routes.
-5. Middlewares at level of every request and Router level.
+6. Middlewares at level of every request and Router level.
-6. Templates rendering system with html extension.
+7. Templates rendering system with html extension.
-7. Handling Form Data.
+8. Handling Form Data.

 # make your first request: